-The REFINER Act mandates a comprehensive report from the National Petroleum Council on the status, capacity, security implications, and future needs of U.S. petrochemical refineries.
+The REFINER Act mandates a report from the National Petroleum Council analyzing the capacity, risks, and policy impacts on U.S. petrochemical refineries and offering recommendations for increasing their capacity.

 Robert Latta